kala13x/slog/README.md

 If thread safety flag is greater than zero, function initializes mutex and every other call of any slog function is protected by lock.

 With the above slog initialization example only errors, warnings and not tagged messages will be displayed because there are no other flags activated during initializarion.
-We can also activate or deactivate any logging level after slog initialization by setting the flag with `slog_enable()` and `slog_disable()` functions.
+Any logging level can also be activated or deactivated after slog initialization by setting the flag with the `slog_enable()` and `slog_disable()` functions.

 ```c
 /* Enable all logging levels */